Sr1515/AtividadeDjangoGameteca/README.md

-É preciso fazer a configuração do banco de dados
+É preciso fazer a  configuração do banco de dados novamente e fazer as migrações.